Bloody Kisses: Bloody Kisses (1994 digipak re-release)

-The digipak version contains alternate artwork and an amended booklet that reflects the re-ordering and changing of the tracks.
-Another change is found in the album's liner notes which contain the title of and lyrics for "Summer Girl" instead of "Summer Breeze".
-The parody lyrics of "Summer Girl" are included such as, "Kenny Hickey lying on the sidewalk, Devil music from the house next door".
+Along with the new cover art, this digipak release also contained alternate internal artwork giving the layout more of a "gothic" look.
+The new packaging also included an amended booklet that reflected the re-ordering and changing of the tracks.
+Another change was found in the album's liner notes which contained the title of and lyrics for "Summer Girl" instead of "Summer Breeze".
+The parody lyrics of "Summer Girl" were included such as, "Kenny Hickey lying on the sidewalk, Devil music from the house next door".
 Josh Silver said the misprint was a mistake by Roadrunner Records.
 The recorded song is unchanged.
 The standard release of the album was pressed with the original "Summer Breeze" lyrics and title in the liner notes.

-Bloody Kisses - The Top Shelf Edition (2009 remastered, expanded edition re-release)
+Bloody Kisses - The Top Shelf Edition (2009 remastered & expanded edition)

 On May 5, 2009, Roadrunner Records re-issued a newly remastered version of Bloody Kisses known as Bloody Kisses - The Top Shelf Edition.
 This reissue included the original album remastered for the first time, along with a bonus CD of rarities and B-sides.
 The package also included expanded liner notes featuring additional photos and a brand new, exclusive interview with the band on the "making of" and the "legacy of" Bloody Kisses.

+Bloody Kisses: Suspended In Dusk - 30th Anniversary Version (2024 reissue of the "Top Shelf Edition")

+To commemorate the album's 30th anniversary, Roadrunner Records re-issued the "Top Shelf Edition" of Bloody Kisses on March 29, 2024.
+Titled Bloody Kisses: Suspended In Dusk - 30th Anniversary Version, this release features the remastered audio and bonus content from 2009's "Top Shelf Edition" with the exception of the song, "Christian Woman (Butt-Kissing, Sell-Out Version)" which is not included on this release.

+Early pressings of this re-issue incorrectly note eight tracks on Disc 2 with "Christian Woman (Butt-Kissing, Sell-Out Version)" listed as Track 5.
+These misprints were eventually fixed and later pressings correctly list seven tracks on Disc 2.